Comprehensive treatment of stroke in Germany

 These visualization techniques also help to differentiate between ischemic and hemorrhagic strokes.
-If CT and MRI are unavailable, then lumbar puncture is done to distinguish between these two kinds of this disease.
+If CT and MRI are unavailable, then lumbar puncture is performed to distinguish diseases.

-Blood in the cerebrospinal fluid is a characteristic for the hemorrhagic stroke while it is absent in case of ischemic stroke.
-Lumbar puncture is contraindicated if a patient is in severe condition since it can cause complications with fatal outcome.
+Blood in the cerebrospinal fluid is characteristic for the hemorrhagic stroke while it is absent in case of ischemic stroke.
+Lumbar puncture is contraindicated if a patient is in the severe condition since it can cause brain dislocation with fatal outcome.

-The first 3 hours after an ischemic stroke are called “therapeutic window”.
-During this time it is possible to introduce the systemic thrombolytic drugs, dissolve thrombus and restore cerebral blood flow.
-In case of success, the death of brain regions does not occur.
+The first 3 hours after the ischemic stroke are called “therapeutic window”.
+During this time it is possible to inject the systemic thrombolytic medicines, dissolve thrombus and restore cerebral blood flow.
+In case of success, the death of brain regions doesn’t occur.

-Most patients having stroke should be hospitalized.
-The main directions of treatment are:
+Most patients with stroke should be hospitalized.
+The main aims of treatment are: